 Accepting the objectives and learning outcomes described for the programmes under review, the central question for the peers was, if these learning outcomes would be adequately implemented via the syllabus/curricular content and the teaching methods adopted.
-In the peers perspective, some of the defined learning outcomes characterize the difference between Software Engineering and Information Security e without insofar being backed by the curricular content of the respective programmes (cf. Curriculum).
+In the peers perspective, some of the defined learning outcomes characterize the difference between Software Engineering and Information Security and between the level of the Bachelor's and Master's degree programme without insofar being backed by the curricular content of the respective programmes (cf. Curriculum).

-Criterion 2.1 Objectives of the degree programme

-Criterion 2.2 Learning outcomes of the programme
+Criterion 2.1 Objectives of the degree programme Criterion 2.2 Learning outcomes of the programme